What to do when someone dies in Chester

 Find the will and locate the executor

-The National Will Register is an independent register used by solicitors, the public, and the Law Society to track where wills are stored.
+The National Will Register is an independent register used by solicitors, the public, and the Law Society to track where wills are stored, though many are stored at home.
+Check out our service for your own affairs.
+LINK

 ← Read full guidanceProbate